-- Reduce vaccine hesitancy by empowering people to get the answers they need, overcome myths and misinformation, and make an informed decision to protect themselves and their loved ones. - Various surveys and research reveal that many Americans report they will not get the vaccine or have questions before they feel confident and informed.
+Reduce vaccine hesitancy amongst Hispanic adults by empowering people to get the answers they need, overcome myths and misinformation, and make an informed decision to protect themselves and their loved ones.

+- Only 40% of Hispanic adults feel confident they know enough to guide their decision about getting a COVID-19 vaccine, significantly lower than the general population. - Various surveys and research reveal that many Hispanic adults report they will not get the vaccine or have questions.

-GENERAL ROOTS OF HESITANCY2
+AUDIENCE ROOTS OF HESITANCY2